 Today, I am going to share our White Chocolate Silk Pie recipe…and the story behind it:

 Since some of you have mentioned you find my husband’s stories amusing, I thought I would share another one with you.
-This time, it involves a pie recipe…
+This time, it involves a pie recipe…a white chocolate silk pie recipe…

 Let me start by saying that this guy is not the easiest person to buy gifts for.
 He really doesn’t ask for much so every Christmas and birthday I am searching like a lunatic to come up with something creative.
 This past birthday, he only requested one thing…